wurducius/eofol/packages/eofol/README.md

 - Clean `npm run clean`
 - Analyze bundle `npm start analyze`

-Eofol automatically generates bundles from your views on the path `.../eofol-app/views/your-view/your-view.js` paired together with an html file in your public folder by the same filename: `.../eofol-app/public/your-view.html`.
+Eofol automatically generates bundles from your views on the path `.../eofol-app/views/your-view/your-view.js` paired together with a html file in your public folder by the same filename: `.../eofol-app/public/your-view.html`.

 ## Author